Taifin/urfin-bot-HSE-project/README.md

 * Not every command have fallback state, please, be careful with format.
 * `/add`: if bot has been shut down during `/add'ing` something, the next time you run it it will be waiting for finishing `/add'ing`
-* Locally, PostgreSQL does not see difference between capital and non-capital letters, so for sake of my panic I changed all username interactions into username.lower() interactions.
+* Locally, PostgreSQL does not see difference between capital and non-capital letters, so for the sake of my panic I changed all username interactions into username.lower() interactions.
 As a result, users "Taifin" and "taifin" are actually the same for now